melsod/OCSWinter2020/README.md

 - They were then downloaded using the [R/analysis/pull_firedata.R](R/analysis/pull_firedata.R) file
 - The downloaded data is stored in the [data](data) folder
 - Files in the [data](data) folder:
-  - [short_exp_test_data](data/short_exp_test_data.json) Data from contributers while proofing the experimental procedure.
+  - [short_exp_test_data](data/short_exp_test_data.json): Data from contributers while proofing the experimental procedure.
 Only includes 1 trial in each block.
 Used to quickly test the experiment for obvious errors and remote database collection.
-  - [private_pilot_test_data](data/private_pilot_test_data.json) Data from contributers for testing a more finalized version of the task.
+  - [private_pilot_test_data](data/private_pilot_test_data.json): Data from contributers for testing a more finalized version of the task.
 Used to test whether we were collecting all the relevant data for our analysis
-  - [3_participant_pilot_data](data/3_participant_pilot_data.json) and [2_additional_part_pilot_data](data/2_additional_part_pilot_data.json) Data from a pilot test of 6 "real" participants (3 at a time).
+  - [3_participant_pilot_data](data/3_participant_pilot_data.json) and [2_additional_part_pilot_data](data/2_additional_part_pilot_data.json): Data from a pilot test of 6 "real" participants (3 at a time).
 Data was used to confirm that automatic creditting for the online system worked.
 Only includes 5 data points because 1 participants declined to participate at the consent phase.
 Data is not included in the final sample.
-  - [final_data](data/final_data.json) The final data collected from 626 participants.
+  - [final_data](data/final_data.json): The final data collected from 626 participants.
 File size is 105.5 MB so uses Git LFS in order to be uploaded to GitHub.
-May cause problems for novice users.
+May cause problems for users unfamiliar with that file type.
-  - [summarized_data](data/summarized_data.csv) A .csv file containing a single line for all 626 participants summarizing their performance and suvery responses.
+  - [summarized_data](data/summarized_data.csv): A .csv file containing a single line for all 626 participants summarizing their performance and suvery responses.
-  - [w_exclusions](data/w_exclusions.csv) A .csv file containing a single line for all 460 participants who were not excluded, summarizing their performance and suvery responses.
+  - [w_exclusions](data/w_exclusions.csv): A .csv file containing a single line for all 460 participants who were not excluded, summarizing their performance and suvery responses.
-  - [trial_data.csv](data/trial_data.csv) A .csv file containing a single line per trial for all 626 participants.
+  - [trial_data](data/trial_data.csv): A .csv file containing a single line per trial for all 626 participants.
 Each line containes the participant's survey responses
-  - [w_exclusions_trial_data.csv](data/w_exclusions_trial_data.csv) A .csv file containing a single line per trial for all 460 participants who were not excluded.
+  - [w_exclusions_trial_data](data/w_exclusions_trial_data.csv): A .csv file containing a single line per trial for all 460 participants who were not excluded.
 Each line containes the participant's survey responses
+- Files in the [R/analysis](R/analysis) folder:
+  - [pull_firedata](R/analysis/pull_firedata.R): An .R file that pulls all data saved in the Firedata database and saves it in the [data](data) folder in a file called "data.json"
+  - [data_cleaning](R/analysis/data_cleaning.R): An .R file that reads in the final_data.json file, tidies the data, and summarizes individual participant's results.
+Saves csv files of the summarized data with and without exclusion criteria
+  - [data_analysis](R/analysis/data_analysis.Rmd): An .Rmd file (markdown) that reads in the csv produced by [data_cleaning](R/analysis/data_cleaning.R).
+When compiled/knitted, the resulting html document provides an informal explanation of the data, exclusions, and main analysis
+  - [followup_analysis](R/analysis/followup_analysis.R): An .R file that reads in the trial data and computes the results of our follow-up analyses
+- Our results should be reproduced by compiling/knitting the [data_anlysis](R/analysis/data_analysis.Rmd) file and then by running the analysis found in the [followup_analysis](R/analysis/followup_analysis.R) file.

 ### Running the Experiment